 All DKS 1830 series telephone entry systems come standard with a 3000 memory chip installed on the board.
-The smaller APB/memory chip no longer exists on the NEW 1830 board.
-The NEW 1830 can be re-programmed to work with with OLDER existing 1830 entry systems.

-The information below will assist you identifying chip specifications for older 1830 entry systems.
+The illustration will assist you identifying chip specifications for older 1830 entry systems.
 Before programming a NEW 1830 entry system to operate with existing older 1830 systems, you must know the memory capacity and type of the EEPROM chips that have been installed in the older units.
 This can be determined by inspecting the small chip that has a tag listing the memory size on it and labeled APB if anti-pass back is enabled.
 The memory size determines the number of residents, vendors, four-digit entry codes and device codes that can be stored in the system.
 APB indicates that the chip set has anti-pass back capability.
-The table shows the valid part numbers available with each memory level.

-If you need to remove and replace chips, see Section 1.5 Memory Chip Replacement.
+If you need to remove and replace chip, see Section 1.5 Memory Chip Replacement.
 If you are going to re-program a NEW 1830 (less than 3000) to be used with existing OLDER 1830(s), Section 3.2.11 will need to be completed to MATCH the OLDER existing 1830(s).